benc-uk/azure-iot-demo/readme.md

 * [`RegDevice.js`](RegDevice.js) - Register a new device with the IoT hub and get the device key.
 * [`DeviceSimulator.js`](DeviceSimulator.js) - Main device simulator script, sends demo messages on a looping interval.
 After cloning this repo you will need to run `npm install` to install all the dependencies

+## Outputs
+The Function App puts outputs two things, both in the deployed storage account:
+* CSV data in blob storage, the output container is called 'iot-messages'.
+One CSV blob per message.
+* The same message is also added as a row enitity in an Azure Table, output table name is 'iottable'

 Register a new device e.g. *demo-device-1*, with the IoT hub using the connection string (put it in double quotes):
 ```